Click for Market Deals →

-Finally, to the credit of our democracy and the persistence of the Minority in Parliament, the government has complied with Section 11 of the Presidential Office Act, 1993, Act 463 by submitting to Parliament the full list of Presidential Staffers.
+Finally, to the credit of our democracy and the persistence of the Minority in Parliament, Government has complied with Section 11 of the Presidential Office Act, 1993, Act 463 by submitting to Parliament the full list of Presidential Staffers.

 The Minority subsequently embarked on what may be akin to a crusade reminding Government every Friday during the consideration of the Business Statement of its obligations under the Presidential Office Act.
 See: https://mobile.ghanaweb.com/GhanaHomePage/NewsArchive/Presidential-staffers-list-soon-Monitoring-and-Evaluation-Minister-623074

 After much hesitation and feet dragging, Government has done the needful.
 The content of the report has left Ghanaians genuinely outraged (if I may be permitted to borrow the President's contentious expression).
 Furthermore, the magic number 998 has become the butt of all jokes - you can trust Ghanaians to use humour to lighten the atmosphere in order to avoid a conflagration.

 Ghanaians are undoubtedly upset with an OGM staff of 998 but what many may not have averted their minds to is the fact that President Akufo-Addo does not intend to stop at 998.
 As I pointed out during the Budget debate in Parliament, a careful scrutiny of Appendix 7 of the 2018 Budget document reveals that President Akufo-Addo's Government hopes to increase the list of Presidential Staffers to a whopping 1,697.
 Yes you read right - ONE THOUSAND SIX HUNDRED AND NINETY SEVEN.

 To finance this unconscionable expenditure, Government has made an allocation of GHC 119.6 million of the tax payer's money in 2018 as compared to the 2017 allocation of GHC 79.3 million.